 If your brand has a certain amount of visibility, a big business or brand may approach and ask for publicity or coverage of a product their offering or an initiative.
 These can pay well.
 If you're not big, you can review products in exchange for a free one to use yourself which will hopefully lead to other paid reviews down the road.

 It's a balancing act: between working with the brands and their priorities, charging what you're worth, making sure you're not burning out your audience when you start promoting your own stuff – sponsored posts can be a lot, and are a deceptive amount of work (they look easy but they're not.)
 Still, working with high profile brands is fun and raises your own clout and credibility.
 All it takes is one big brand to work with you and then you can leverage that when you're pitching/fielding pitches from others.
 I've been making money from sponsored posts since 2013!

 How Advanced Bloggers Can Make Money

 I have never had as much fun with my blog as I did when I started making my own digital products and worksheets.
 I had so much fun in the collaboration process with my graphic designer and I'm a little obsessed with worksheets.
 (See this post, here for proof.)
 Plus, they're another member of the passive income do-once-and-earn forever cannon.
-I'm still making money off products I developed over a year ago, although I do think some need to be tweaked and given a facelift.
+I'm still making money off products I made over a year ago!

 Digital products are great because you can offer readers a low cost way to interact with you (and better still, get used to buying from you!)